Skip to main content Skip to footer

 Applications for membership in all categories shall be made to the Executive Officer in such form as the Executive Committee may decide.

-Any member may resign his or her membership by giving the Executive Officer notice in writing to that effect.
+Any member may resign their membership by giving notice to the Executive Officer to that effect.
 No refund of membership fees will be paid.

-If any member shall be convicted on indictment of any financial criminal offence, or struck off as a member of their respective professional association/professional body or is declared ‘en desastre’ or makes a composition or arrangement with his or her creditors under the provisions of any relevant law he or she shall immediately cease to be a member of the Society.
-The Executive Committee shall have power, at its discretion, to reinstate him or her
+If any member shall be convicted on indictment of any financial criminal offence, or struck off as a member of their respective professional association/professional body or is declared ‘en desastre’ or makes a composition or arrangement with their creditors under the provisions of any relevant law they shall immediately cease to be a member of the Society.
+The Executive Committee shall have power, at its discretion, to reinstate any member.

 Members must adhere to the highest ethical standards and professional conduct as required by their respective professional bodies and as generally accepted in Guernsey.
 Such standards should have clear guidelines and consequences for breaches.

-A person resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Full Membership of the Society:
+A person resident in the Bailiwick of Guernsey who has a professional qualification with any of the following institutions in categories 3.1.1 to 3.1.8 shall be eligible for Full Membership of the Society:

-A person resident in the Bailiwick of Guernsey who fulfil any of the following conditions shall be eligible for Associate Membership of the Society:
+A person resident in the Bailiwick of Guernsey who has a qualification with any of the following institutions shall be eligible for Associate Membership of the Society:

 3.2.1 a member of the Association of Accounting Technicians;

-Furthermore, in addition to the above, the Executive Committee shall have power in its absolute discretion to admit to Associate Membership qualified members of any professional accountancy related body including, but not limited to, members of the Institute of Taxation and the Chartered Governance Institute.
+3.2.3 furthermore, in addition to the above, the Executive Committee shall have power in its absolute discretion to admit to Associate Membership any individual who are qualified members of any professional body including, but not limited to, members of the Chartered Governance Institute.

-A person resident in the Bailiwick of Guernsey who fulfil the following condition shall be eligible for student membership of the Society:
+A person resident in the Bailiwick of Guernsey who fulfils the following condition shall be eligible for student membership of the Society:

 3.3.1 a student currently studying to become a member of the professional bodies quoted in all sections of Clause 3 shall be eligible for student membership of the Society;